toppa/Post-to-Post-Links-II/readme.txt

 If you install the Extensible HTML Editor Buttons plugin, you will need to de-activate and re-active Post-to-Post Links II to enable its HTML editor button.

 == Changelog ==

+= 1.0 =
+* added visual editor button and dialog
+* added support for named anchors
+* refactored and added tests

 = 0.3 =
 * made multi-site compatible